First National Bank (Milwaukee, WI)

 Article Text

-CONFIDENCE GAME BACK The Effect of Milwaukee Bank Defalcation Has Passed Away.
-Milwaukee, Wis., April 25.-Confidence has again been restored in the banking institutions of Milwaukee, and the run on the First National bank and the Milwaukee Trust company, which was caused by defalcation of Frank G. Bigelow, until Monday the president of the bank, of over $1,000,000 is a thing of the past and banking affairs in Milwaukee have resumed their normal condition.
+Confidence Restored.
+Milwaukee, April 26.-Confidence has again been restored in the banking institutions of Milwaukee and the run on the First National bank and the Milwaukee Trust company which was caused by the defalcation of Frank G. Bigelow, until Monday president of the bank, to the extent of over $1,000,000, is a thing of the past and banking affairs in Milwaukee have resumed their normal condition.

 Article from The Penn's Grove Record, April 28, 1905